 Vanessa Terrell is the joint Research Coordinator for the Maerz and Castleberry Labs within the Warnell School of Forestry and Natural Resources.
 Vanessa is a graduate of UGA and worked in the lab for 1 year on projects including our work on invasive plant impacts on amphibians, the status of the southern dusky salamander, and the effects of residential development on stream salamander communities.
 She received her masters degree from Indiana State University where she studyied crawfish frog ecology and management with Dr. Michael Lannoo.
 In addition to coordinating most lab research, Vanessa supervises our gopher frog ecology and introduction project.

-Danielle is a new Ph.D. student in wildlife ecology and management.
+Danielle is a Ph.D. student in wildlife ecology and management.
 She received her B.Sc. in Natural Resources Management and M.Sc. in Biology from Grand Valley State University where she studied massasauga population ecology.
 Danielle is interested in quantitative population ecology and demography from local to range-wide scales.
 For her dissertation research, Danielle is developing an integrative population model for Diamondback terrapins to facilitate state-wide monitoring and modeling long-term data to determine how sensitive current monitoring approaches are to detect the effectiveness of bycatch reduction efforts.
 Danielle is also exploring ways to use genetic tools to estimate terrapin dispersal probabilities and rescue effects among tidal.

-Angela is a Ph.D. candidate in wildlife ecology.
+Angela is a newly minted Ph.D. in wildlife ecology.
 She is the recipient of a University of Georgia Gradaute School Fellowship and an NSF GRFP.
-Angela is interested in restoration ecology and conservation, and is exploring how wetland and upland plant management can contribute to amphibian conservation.
+Angela is interested in restoration ecology and conservation, and her dissertation research focused on how wetland and upland plant management can contribute to amphibian conservation.
 Angela is also an accomplished teacher and mentor.
-She will complete UGA's Interdisciplinary Certificate in University Teaching, and she has been recognized with numerous teaching awards.
+She completed UGA's Interdisciplinary Certificate in University Teaching, and she has been recognized with numerous teaching awards.
 In 2018-2019 she mentored a local high school student through an independent project using 3D printed frogs to test dehydration rates of amphibians under different habitat management regimes.
 That student went on to be selected for a pre-college scholarship to present their work at an international symposium.
 For all her accomplishments and service to UGA, Angela was selected as a 2018-2019 Future Faculty Fellow, and in 2019 she received a national PEO Scholar Award recognizing exceptional women in science.
 Angela also received the 2019 Stoye Award for outstanding student paper at the JMIH.